 Lake Bunyonyi, initially had a depth of 2,953 feet, roughly 900metres.
 However, activists and district leaders say that the depth has reduced by 1.2 meters.

-Lake Bunyonyi is a major source of fresh water for domestic consumption besides being an international tourism centre, earning millions of shillings for the government and the community that has invested in camps and resorts.
+Lake Bunyonyi is a major source of fresh water for domestic consumption besides being an international tourism center, earning millions of shillings for the government and the community that has invested in camps and resorts.